CALS Study Abroad Programs

 CALS Study Abroad Programs List

-• Belize - Issues in Ag, Life Sciences: Summer A 2024 (June 21 - 29)
+Belize - Issues in Agricultural and Life Sciences: Summer A 2026 (Dates TBD)

 This course is designed to educate students about major issues in agricultural and life sciences (ALS) and to expose students to a variety of methods used to effectively communicate, inform, and influence decisions about these issues in “real world” ways.
-While in Belize,you will engage in the culture while learning about food production, food security, capacity building, water quantity & quality,natural resource conservation, biodiversity, climate change, labor, urban/rural interactions and more.
+While in Belize, you will engage in the culture while learning about food production, food security, capacity building, water quantity & quality, natural resource conservation, biodiversity, climate change, labor, urban/rural interactions and more.

-Contact: Becky Raulerson
+Contact: Becky Raulerson and Carla Jagger

-• Belize - NGOs and Development: Summer A 2025: (Dates TBD)
+Belize - NGOs and Development: Summer A 2025: (Dates TBD)

 The goal of this program is to provide knowledge on how Non-Governmental Organizations (nonprofits) are managed to promote social and other developments around the globe.
 This program includes field visits with local NGOs to develop a deeper understanding of their operations and impacts.
 Program assessments include case studies, field visit logs, discussions and presentations.

-• CALS Leadership Institute: International Experience
+CALS Leadership Institute: International Experience

 CALS Leadership Institute is a unique leadership development program for undergraduate students enrolled in the College of Agricultural and Life Sciences.
 Students are selected through a nomination and interview process based on demonstrated leadership attributes and academic achievement.